wozzer72/restful-api-qa/README.md

 It utilises mocking of data, allowing the generation of large volumes data with node.js Promises if required.

+# To run
+`npm test` of course.
+This runs in default mode whereby it is assumed not to clear down any data first.

+`npm run clean:test` clears down all transactional data before running.

 # Libraries
 * jest
 * supertest - abstract the calling and responding to restful endpoints